Pyrethrin: Pyrethrum toxicity

 Exposure to pyrethrum, the crude form of pyrethrin, causes harmful health effects for mammals.
 Pyrethrum also has an allergenic effect that commercial pyrethroids don't have.

 In mammals, toxic exposure to pyrethrum can lead to tongue and lip numbness, drooling, lethargy, muscle tremors, respiratory failure, vomiting, diarrhea, seizures, paralysis, and death.

 Exposure to pyrethrum in high levels in humans may cause symptoms such as asthmatic breathing, sneezing, nasal stuffiness, headache, nausea, loss of coordination, tremors, convulsions, facial flushing, and swelling.
 A possibility of damage to the immune system exists that leads to a worsening of allergies following toxicity.
 Infants are unable to resourcefully break down pyrethrum due to the ease of skin penetration, causing similar symptoms as adults, but with an increased risk of death.

+Feline Toxicity

+A cat's liver is not able to metabolize pyrethrin making it toxic to cats.
+Exposure often results from a flea and tick treatment for dogs being used on a cat.

 Environmental effects

 Aquatic habitats

 In aquatic settings, toxicity of pyrethrin fluctuates, increasing with rising temperatures, water, and acidity.
 Run-off after application has become a concern for sediment-dwelling aquatic organisms because pyrethroids can accumulate in these areas.
 Aquatic life is extremely susceptible to pyrethrin toxicity, and has been documented in species such as the lake trout.
 Although pyrethrins are quickly metabolized by birds and most mammals, fish and aquatic invertebrates lack the ability to metabolize these compounds, leading to a toxic accumulation of byproducts.
 To combat the accumulation of pyrethroids in bodies of water, the Environmental Protection Agency (EPA) has introduced two labeling initiatives.
 The Environmental Hazard and General Labeling for Pyrethroid and Synergized Pyrethrins Non-Agricultural Outdoor Products was revised in 2013 to reduce runoff into bodies of water after use in residential, commercial, institutional, and industrial areas.
 The Pyrethroid Spray Drift Initiative updated language for labeling all pyrethroid products to be used on agricultural crops.
 Because of its high toxicity to fish and aquatic invertebrates even at low doses, the EPA recommends alternatives such as pesticide-free methods or alternative chemicals that are less harmful to the surrounding aquatic environment.